AIwithMann/2dGridWorldRL/README.md

 - **`OneStepQLearning.py`**
   Impements 1-step Q learning agent.
   - Learns an action value function (`Qgrid`) and improvees the policy (`TPgrid`) while following the random policy (`Pgrid`)
-  - Balances exploratioon and exploitation with epison-greedy behavior and diminishing epislon value.
+  - Balances exploratioon and exploitation with epsilon-greedy behavior and diminishing epsilon value.
+- **`nStepQLearning.py`**
+  Implements n-step Q learning agent.
+  - Learns an action value function (`Qgrid`) and improves the policy (`TPgrid`) while following the random policy.
+  - Balanes exploration and exploitation with epsilon-greedy behavior and diminishing epsilon value.
+  - Balances the updates with diminishing alpha value.

 ---